Doing UTF-8 in Windows #

 Let me rehash some of the points made in the manifesto mentioned above:

-- UTF-16 (variously called Unicode, widechar or UCS-2) was introduced back in early ‘90-es and, at the time, it was believed that it’s 65000 codes will be enough for all characters,
+- UTF-16 (variously called Unicode, widechar or UCS-2) was introduced back in early ‘90-es and, at the time, it was believed that its 65000 codes will be enough for all characters,

 - Except in particular cases, UTF-16 is not more efficient or easier to use than UTF-8.
 In fact in many cases the opposite is true.